Gabriel Jacobs: Descendants

 Abigail Jacobs, daughter of Daniel, born about 1708, was presented for bastard bearing in Northampton County, Virginia, on May 11, 1731.
-Her father Daniel Jacob paid her fine.
-Her sister Frances married Daniel Webb, grandson of Daniel Webb “Negro” (estate of John Custis of Arlington) and Ann Williams, a white indentured servant.
-Some of Abigail's children were counted as “white” on tax rolls beginning as early as 1762.
-Some children of her brother Isaac were also counted as “white.”
-Thus, some of the family became multiracial nearly three hundred years ago.
-In the 1700s some of the family began to identify as white, some as black.
-Abigail's children were Primus, John, Matthew, Esther, Abigail and Zachariah.
+Her father, Daniel Jacob, paid her fine.
+Her sister Frances married Daniel Webb, grandson of Daniel Webb "Negro" (estate of John Custis of Arlington) and Ann Williams, a white indentured servant.
+Some of Abigail's children were counted as "white" on tax rolls beginning in 1762.
+Some children of her brother Isaac were also counted as "white".
+Thus, some of the families became multiracial nearly three hundred years ago.
+In the 1700s, some families began to identify as white, some as black.
+Abigail's children were Primus, John, Matthew, Esther, Abigail, and Zachariah.